oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

     Note that the read-only cache is not implemented in emulation.
 The `-Xsread-only-cache-size<N>` flag does not impact the emulator in any way which is why we only have a single executable for this flow.
-2. Run the sample on the FPGA device (two executables should be generated):
+2. Run the sample on the FPGA simulation device (two executables should be generated):
+     ```
+     ./read_only_cache.fpga_sim         (Linux)
+     read_only_cache.fpga_sim.exe       (Windows)
+     ```
+    Note although the circuit for the read-only cache is implemented in simulation, one cannot see consistent performance increase with the cache enabled as each clock cycle in the simulator doesn't have a consistent latency, as it does in the hardware.
+For this reason there is just a single executable for this flow.
+3. Run the sample on the FPGA device (two executables should be generated):
      ```
      ./read_only_cache_disabled.fpga         (Linux)
      ./read_only_cache_enabled.fpga          (Linux)